 FAIR VALUE MEASUREMENTS

-Since fiscal year 2009, the University has made fair measurements and enhanced disclosures about fair value measurements as required by the Fair Value Measurements and Disclosures Topic of the FASB ASC.
+The University makes fair value measurements and enhanced disclosures about fair value measurements as required by the Fair Value Measurements and Disclosures Topic of the FASB ASC.
 For further discussion, see note 4 to the consolidated financial statements.